joemoose/psiops/docs/combat.md

 ## Retreat

-Running away from a dire situation always requires a successful roll +REFLEXES, as well as a safe destination to run to.
+Running away from a dire situation always requires a successful roll +REFLEXES and a safe destination to run to.

 ## Swarms